awslabs/LISA/README.md

 Before beginning, ensure you have:

-1. An AWS account with appropriate permissions
+1. An AWS account with appropriate permissions.
+   1. Because of all the resource creation that happens as part of CDK deployments, we expect Administrator or Administrator-like permissions with resource creation and mutation permissions.
+   Installation will not succeed if this profile does not have permissions to create and edit arbitrary resources for the system.
+   **Note**: This level of permissions is not required for the runtime of LISA, only its deployment and subsequent updates.
 2. AWS CLI installed and configured
 3. Familiarity with AWS Cloud Development Kit (CDK) and infrastructure-as-code principles
 4. Python 3.9 or later